vavenCV/dbus2mqtt/README.md

             - method: Play
 ```

 This configuration will expose 2 methods.
 Triggering methods can be done by publishing json messages to the `dbus2mqtt/org.mpris.MediaPlayer2/command` MQTT topic.
-Arguments can be passed along in `args`
+Arguments can be passed along in `args`.

+Note that methods are called on **all** bus_names matching the configured pattern

 ```json
 {